iterative/dvc.org/content/docs/user-guide/experiment-management/comparing-experiments.md

 After running the experiments, it's desirable to compare them by their parameters and the corresponding results.
 DVC provides three commands to list, tabulate and compare the experiments.
-In this section, we discuss various use cases and options to streamline the work in experimentation.
+In this section, we discuss various use cases and options to streamline experimentation.

 ## List experiments in the workspace